gabrielbelolima/ttBot/README.md

 # ttBot
-X (twitter) Bot that runs daily using github actions
+X (twitter) Bot that runs daily using github actions!